-Once it is safe for your filter to be removed, the IVC Filter Clinic Coordinator will contact you and schedule the removal procedure with you.
+Once it is safe for your filter to be removed the IVC Filter Clinic Coordinator will contact you.

-You may also need a clinic visit before your filter is removed.
-If so, you will meet with the doctor and nurse coordinator to talk about the filter removal.
-They will answer any questions you may have.
+You may also be asked to be seen in the clinic before your filter is removed.
+At your clinic visit you will meet with the doctor and nurse coordinator to talk about the filter removal.
+Here they will answer all your questions.